Rodon stays sharp at home, leads Giants past Pirates 5-3 - WHIZ News

 Just 7-14 since the All-Star break, the Giants snapped a four-game losing streak at home as they try to stay within striking distance of the postseason.
 At 55-57, they’re 7 ½ games behind the San Diego Padres for the National League’s third and final wild-card spot.

 Rodon (11-6) gave up six hits, struck out seven and didn’t allow a walk.
 His 2.95 ERA is tied for ninth in the league.
-The All-Star left-hander has been particularly sharp at home, where he improved to 6-1 with a 1.89 ERA, fifth best in the majors.
+The All-Star left-hander, in his first season with the Giants, has been particularly sharp at home, where he improved to 6-1 with a 1.89 ERA, fifth-best in the majors.

+“It’s definitely a good place to pitch,” Rodon said of Oracle Park.
+“The field, it’s usually pretty big … The mound feels good.
+I mean, everything about it.”

 Pittsburgh (45-68) lost for the sixth time in eight games despite getting homers from Rodolfo Castro, Ben Gamel and Greg Allen.
 Right-hander Bryse Wilson (2-7) took the loss, allowing four runs over 5 1/3 innings.